Feeling lost about homeschooling right now? Here are 43 things “TO DO” to homeschool during pandemic of covid-19.

-So, grab a cup of coffee and enjoy browsing my list of things to do to homeschool during the Pandemic of Covid-19.
+So, grab a cup of coffee and enjoy browsing my list of things to do if you are homeschooling currently or are transitioning to homeschool during the Pandemic of Covid-19.
 Maybe you will find an idea that inspires you to find peace, laughter or even a special moment with God.

 When Plans Change in Your Homeschool because of Pandemic Covid-19

 - Grace, grace and more grace.
 Take a moment to think how you can help your teens process current events.

 - Sometimes stopping normal lessons and focus on something like a study guide.
 The Practice of the Presence of God might help your students think through how performing all tasks with a purposefully loving attitude can help them with all the plans changing.

 - Listen to the podcast When Life Happens, homeschooling when we can’t make life calm, quiet and perfect all the time.
 Goodness, we can’t even make it happen some of the time.

 - Or just stop all lessons and allow them time to ask the hard questions.